 Filing a claim after a car accident or storm damage can be a major pain—often exacerbating an already stressful situation.
 At Root, we make the process as painless as possible.

 Open the Root app, and tap File a claim on the home screen to get started.

 It only takes 5 minutes.
 Snap photos within the app to speed up our review process.

 We start working on fixing your problem right away.

 What happens next?

-After you submit your claim, a claims adjuster will typically get in touch with you within one business day to review your claim and discuss next steps.
+After you submit your claim, a claims adjuster will typically get in touch with you within 2 business days to review your claim and discuss next steps.

 Hopefully, you won’t ever need to file a claim, but the entire point of being insured is to have a safety net when things do go south.
 And when that happens, we’ve got you covered.